PikaTimer/PikaTimer/README.md

 * Built in database engine (H2) that stores the entire event in a single file (easy for backups, copying, archiving, etc)

 Short List of pending features:
-* Ouput CSV / HTML5 / Static HTML results as participants finish or cross a timing location
+* Output CSV / HTML5 / Static HTML results as participants finish or cross a timing location
-* Automaticly post the results to a web server via ftp/sftp/scp/ftps
+* Automatically post the results to a web server via ftp/sftp/scp/ftps
 * Windows / Linux / MacOS native installation apps
 * Output awards file based on gun or chip time for Overall / Masters / AG
+* DQ / DNF flags for runners and the ability to exclude them on results

 Long Term Features:
 * Arbitrary participant attributes an the ability to produce reports based on them
 * Arbitrary age groups
+* Arbitrary awards categories based on any participant attribute
+* Ability to flag a timing input as a "backup" that is only used when there are no other reads
+* Ability to ignore individual chip reads
 * Non-binary gender/sex attribute
 * Team Reports / Awards
 * Ability to support relay races
 * Race series support (May be another app that looks to multiple PikaTimer races)
-* Built in web server for satelite systems to enter / view data (race day registration, announcer stations, results lookup stations, etc)
+* Built in web server for satellite systems to enter / view data (race day registration, announcer stations, results lookup stations, etc)
 * Post results to social media (twitter, Facebook, etc)
 * Sync registrants from Active / RunSignUp / FuseSport / etc
-* Result "embelishments" (Course Records, Boston Qualifying time notifications, etc).
+* Result "embellishments" (Course Records, Boston Qualifying time notifications, etc).

 Built on top of:
 * Java / JavaFX -- http://java.com